programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 the flexibility of working within a programming language is eventually needed in order to harness the full power of a corpus of text documents.
 In this tutorial users are guided through the basics of text analysis within the R programming language.
-Using nothing no annotation tools more complex than a simple tokenizer, users are shown how to:
+Using no annotation tools more complex than a simple tokenizer, users are shown how to:

 - do exploratory analyses to check for errors and detect high-level patterns;